ubclaunchpad/rocket2/docs/GettingStarted.md

 @rocket user edit --name "Steven Universe" --email "su@gmail.com"
 ```

+Yay!
+You have done what you were told to do, but wait!
+As a curious software
+developer, you're curious about what makes Rocket2 tick.
+How exactly is your
+information saved onto Rocket2?
+Well, for every member added to Rocket2, a user
+model gets created.

 ### model

 An User model is constructed from the information the user input.
+Unfilled
-Unfilled parameters will remain empty.
+parameters will remain empty.

 ```python
 # To construct a User model.